its-Chandan-Kumar/Python-Projects/Warehouse Order Tracking System/README.md

 - **Session Management**: Secure session handling
 - **Role-based Access**: Admin and staff role separation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:

-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the documentation

-## 🔄 Version History

-- **v1.0.0**: Initial release with core functionality
-- Complete CRUD operations for all entities
-- Real-time inventory tracking
-- Comprehensive reporting system
-- User authentication and authorization

 ## 🎉 Acknowledgments

 - Built with [Streamlit](https://streamlit.io/)